1. General Questions

 How much do you charge for spaying/neutering/other surgeries?

-There are a lot of variables in the pricing of surgeries and we want to make sure we give you the most up to date and correct information for your specific pet.
+There are a lot of variables in the pricing of surgeries, and we want to make sure we give you the most up to date and correct information for your specific pet.
 Therefore, if we have never seen your pet before, we require a physical exam before giving prices for surgery.
-If your pet is a current patient, call our office to request an estimate.
+Call our office to request an estimate if your pet is a current patient.

 How much will my first visit cost?

 The answer to this question varies based on what your specific pet needs.
-If we have never seen your pet before, your initial visit will be $79.
+If we have never seen your pet, your initial visit will be $83.
 This includes a full physical exam.
-Vaccines, preventative medications, medical treatments and diagnostic tests are all an additional cost.
-At your first visit the Doctor and Nurse will review any previous medical history and will talk with you about any recommended services in addition to the exam.
-They can give you an estimate of charges before proceeding.
+Vaccines, preventative medications, medical treatments and diagnostic tests are additional costs.
+At your first visit, the Doctor and Nurse will review any previous medical history and talk with you about any recommended services in addition to the exam.
+They can give you an estimate of the charges before proceeding.

 What should I do in an emergency?

-If it’s before our office opens in the morning, please do not bring your pet in when the office opens at 8:00 a.m. unless advised to do so by a member of our staff.
-It is likely that the doctor will not be in the office yet and you will be advised to go to an emergency hospital.
-Time is of the essence in an emergency situation and we want your pet to get emergency care on a timely basis so please contact an emergency hospital if you cannot speak with our staff.
+If it’s before our office opens in the morning, please do not bring your pet in when the office opens at 8:00 a.m. unless advised to do so by a staff member.
+It is likely that the doctor will not be in the office yet, and you will be advised to go to an emergency hospital.
+Time is of the essence in an emergency situation, and we want your pet to get emergency care on a timely basis, so please contact an emergency hospital if you cannot speak with our staff.

 What emergency hospitals do you recommend?